hsiang20/Draw-Straws-tool/README.md

 # Schedule Arranger

 ## Introduction
-The project is for tabletennis school team of National Taiwan University.
-It can help arranging the schedules of the contests, giving the data of the players
+The project is for tabletennis school team of National Taiwan University.\n It can help arranging the schedules of the contests, giving the data of the players.\n

 ## Usage
 '''